Upgrading App Volumes Manager Servers and Agents: VMware App Volumes Operational TutorialVMware App Volumes 2.12 or Later

 This is optional but recommended when performing an upgrade.
 If you have any issues with your certificates or communications between components, you can try an alternate route (HTTP), which streamlines troubleshooting.

-Note: Be sure to disable this option once the upgrade is complete and functionality has been verified.
+Note: Be sure to turn off this option once the upgrade is complete and functionality has been verified.

 - When installation is complete, navigate to the